marcandregray/NukeSimplePipeline/README.md

 ================INSTALL================

-To install, add the "NSP" folder to your .nuke folder.
+To install, copy the "NSP" folder to your .nuke folder.

 You must also include the following line inside your .nuke/init.py file: